jriguera/jriguera.github.io/index.md

 This is the place to find some information about me, know more about my work, [read some articles about my thoughts](/blog).
-Feel free to [email me](mailto:jriguera@gmail.com) if you would like to get in touch or find me in the social media:
+Feel free to [email me](mailto:jriguera@gmail.com) if you would like to get in touch or find me on social media: